almende/eve/implementations/java/getting_started.md

 }
 {% endhighlight %}

 By default, an agents methods cannot be accessed by other agents.
 The availability of methods can be specified using the `@Access` annotation, as done in the example above where both methods `echo` and `add` are declared public.
 Eve agents communicate with each other via JSON-RPC 2.0, which uses named parameters.
 As Java doesn't support named parameters, the parameter names need to be specified using the `@Name` annotation.
-Furthermore, parameters can be declared optional using the `@Required` annotation.
+Furthermore, parameters can be declared optional using the `@Optional` annotation.

 Create an instance of your new agent.
 Send an HTTP PUT request to the servlet.
 We will create an agent with id `myfirstagent1` and class `com.mycompany.myeveproject.MyFirstAgent`.